 - Pinterest can be a great source of inspiration.

 See if you can find a way to recreate those ideas you like in your way, using cheaper materials.
 You’ll be amazed at what you come up with.
 Here are a few ideas you can try.

 Recreate These DIY Decor Ideas in Your Home

 - Are you lacking a headboard?
 Hang a tri-fold screen on the wall behind the bed.
-Another idea is to hang a curtain rod as close to the ceiling as possible and hangs two or three panels (depending on the size of your bed) for a quick, inexpensive headboard.
+Another idea is to hang a curtain rod as close to the ceiling as possible and hang two or three panels (depending on the size of your bed) for a quick, inexpensive headboard.

 - Want to minimize that TV on the wall?
 Incorporate it into a display of frames so it looks like yet another frame.
 Another option is to find a piece of wall art that is the same size or slightly larger than your TV.
 Hang it with specific hangers that allow the art to sit a few inches off the wall.
 Hang the photo up when showing the home or having an open house, and take it down when it’s time to watch TV.
 You can also find rolling hardware so you can slide the picture over the TV for showings and slide it away to watch TV.